awsdocs/amazon-cloudwatch-user-guide/doc_source/ContainerInsights-Prometheus-Setup-configure.md

 }
 ```

-## Tutorial for Adding a New Prometheus Scrape Target: Prometheus API Server Metrics<a name="ContainerInsights-Prometheus-Setup-new-exporters"></a>
+## Tutorial for adding a new Prometheus scrape target: Prometheus API Server metrics<a name="ContainerInsights-Prometheus-Setup-new-exporters"></a>

 The Kubernetes API Server exposes Prometheus metrics on endpoints by default\.
-The official example for the Kubernetes API Server scraping configuration is available on [Github](https://github.com/prometheus/prometheus/blob/latest/documentation/examples/prometheus-kubernetes.yml)\.
+The official example for the Kubernetes API Server scraping configuration is available on [Github](https://github.com/prometheus/prometheus/blob/main/documentation/examples/prometheus-kubernetes.yml)\.

 The following tutorial shows how to do the following steps to begin importing Kubernetes API Server metrics into CloudWatch:
 + Adding the Prometheus scraping configuration for Kubernetes API Server to the CloudWatch agent YAML file\.